-IF YOU HAVE YOUR OWN WELL, you should test the water quality every three years.
+If you have your own well, the Swedish National Board of Health and Welfare recommends that you test the water quality every three years.
 The municipal environmental department where you live can advise you how to do it.
 If the water is "unfit" due to bacteria, or if E. coli bacteria is found in the water, it should be boiled before it is given to children.
 For other substances, the recommendations accompanying the analysis should be followed.